FLEET COOPER, SR, & FAMILY

 Who was this young Fleete?
 What happened to this Fleete after he was cured?
 Was he related to this John COOPER who died as a poor man in Chowan County?
 Was he related to the several COOPERS living in nearby Northampton County at that time?
 Where exactly was "The Chappell at Meherin?"
 I note that the Meherrin River courses through southeastern Virginia and courses through a part of Northampton County before heading in a southerly direction as the eastern boundary of the county.
 Prior to the formation of Hereford County in 1754, that river was a boundary between Northampton and Chowan counties.

 Note: January 15, 2003, this writer received an email from noted author Raymond Parker Fouts in which he provided the location of "The Chappell at Meherin" and other useful information pertinent to the study of young Fleet COOPER of Chowan County.
-I am most grateful for the author's response which stated in part: "(the) Chappell of Meherin (refers) to what what was then known as 'Meherrin Swamp,' located just to the south side of the community of Sunbury, Gates County, NC.
+I am most grateful for the author's response which stated in part: "(the) Chappell of Meherin (refers) to what was then known as 'Meherrin Swamp,' located just to the south side of the community of Sunbury, Gates County, NC.
 It is now known as 'Raynor Swamp.' " Mr. Fouts reported that a quit-claim deed was granted by Mr. James COSTEN, SR, to the Church Wardens of St. Pauls Parish on 9 Aug 1756 for "...one acre whereon the Chappel now stands..."
 We know that the described area was in Chowan until the formation of Gates County in 1778.
 My inspection of a rare 1733 map revealed the word Chappel, approximately at the location provided by the author, Raymond Fouts.

 COOPER FAMILIES OF VA & NC: SOME CONCLUSIONS